Kynar-Network/mosparo-ruleset-generator/README.md

-# Mosparo Ruleset Generator
+# mosparo Ruleset Generator

 ---

 ## Introduction

-Welcome to the **Mosparo Ruleset Generator**!
-This project is a tool designed to simplify the creation and management of rulesets for the [Mosparo spam protection tool](https://mosparo.io/) and its [Github](https://github.com/mosparo/mosparo).
+Welcome to the **mosparo Ruleset Generator**!
+This project is a tool designed to simplify the creation and management of rulesets for the [mosparo spam protection tool](https://mosparo.io/) and its [Github](https://github.com/mosparo/mosparo).
 Whether you're a developer, website administrator, or security enthusiast, this generator provides an intuitive interface to streamline the process of setting up and updating rulesets for enhanced form protection.

 ---

 ## Why the Project is Made

-The primary goal of the **Mosparo Ruleset Generator** is to democratize ruleset creation for Mosparo.
+The primary goal of the **mosparo Ruleset Generator** is to democratize ruleset creation for mosparo.
 Traditionally, creating a comprehensive set of rules for spam protection tool can be time-consuming and technically challenging.
 This project aims to make that process more accessible by providing an easy-to-use web interface.

 1. **Simplification**: Streamline the creation of complex rulesets with just a few clicks.
 2. **User-Friendly Interface**: Intuitive design makes it accessible for users without extensive technical knowledge.